Hyagoro/Advanced_lane_fine_finding/README.md

 #### Perspective transform.

 From here, all steps of the pipeline use undistorded images.
-The first step of the pipeline os to warp the image using `cv2.getPerspectiveTransform(src, dst)` to get an 'eye bird view'.
+The first step of the pipeline is to warp the image using `cv2.getPerspectiveTransform(src, dst)` to get an 'eye bird view'.

 The code for my perspective transform includes a function which appears in code cell 8.
-I chose the hardcode the source and destination points in the following manner:
+I chose to hardcode the source and destination points in the following manner:

 ```python
 offset1 = 280